-Once a student's account is sent to collections, the Bursar's Office is no longer able to accept payments.
+Once a student's account is sent to collections, the Office of the Bursar is no longer able to accept payments.
 Payments must be made directly to the collection agency.
 Please contact the collection agency directly for payment options.

 Name and phone number of collection agency:

-The University has contracts with two collection agencies: Immediate Credit Recovery (ICR) is the primary collection agency and Account Control Technology (ACT) is the secondary agency.
+The University has contracts with two collection agencies: Collection Bureau Hudson Valley (CBHV, formerly known as Immediate Credit Recovery (ICR), is the primary collection agency and Transworld Systems (TSI) is the secondary agency.
 After one year of attempting to collect an outstanding debt, ICR returns the debt to the college.
 Upon return, the college must forward the outstanding debts to the secondary agency.

 The student contact information is noted below for each agency: